UCF/ucf-lazyload-video-plugin/README.md

 # UCF Lazyload Video Plugin #
 This plugin improves page performance by lazy-loading videos.
 It enqueues both a JavaScript file and a CSS file.

-## Description ##

-This plugin improves page performance by lazy-loading YouTube videos.
-It enqueues both a JavaScript file and a CSS file.
-The JavaScript listens for clicks on elements with the .youtube-preview class.
-Once clicked, it dynamically loads the YouTube video.

 ## To implement it: ##